neex/http2smugl/README.md

 Of course, it is required that the frontend will pass UTF-8 header names/values to the backend.

+## Usage

+To install the tool, run `go get github.com/neex/http2smugl`.

+The tool contains two subcommands: `request` and `detect`.
+The first one is just for crafting HTTP/2 requests: most client tools do not accept invalid headers, so it's handy to have one that sends user input to the server as-is.

+The other one it `detect`.
+It tries various techniques of HTTP request smuggling to detect if the target is vulnerable.
+The detection algorithm is complicated; I appreciate it if you read through it and send me your comments.
+It is described below in the corresponding section.

+### `http2smugl request`

+Use this subcommand to send a (probably a bit malformed) http2 request.
+The first parameter is URL, and the others are just headers in the `name:value` format (note there's no space after the colon).
+Backslash escaping is supported: you can use `\r`,`\n` and `\xXX` escape codes.
+For example, to send a header name that contains a colon, use `\x3a` (e.g. `name\x3awith\x3acolons:value`).

+### `http2smugl detect`

+This subcommand tries to detect the HTTP request smuggling using various techniques.
+To use it, just run `http2smugl detect [HTTPS URL]`.

+The command will report only if it could detect that the server parses a smuggled header.
+To understand what does it mean, please read the corresponding section.

 ### Known false-positives

 In this section I describe some cases when the tool says the responses are "distinguishable", but no vulnerability could exist.